MICHR Overview and Programs

 Behavioral Research Innovation & Support Program: The Behavioral Research Innovation & Support Program (BRISP) provides support, consultation, and training to enhance rigor in conducting behavioral and social science research.
 BRISP is available to faculty and staff who are new to behavioral research as well as experts who are seeking the latest resources and guidance on conducting behavioral research.
 BRISP also provides support for career development and advancement of behavioral and social science research professionals through its consultation and training opportunities.
 BRISP collaborates with a network of units across campus to build a repository of educational resources related to behavioral research conduct.
 BRISP works closely with units that support clinical trial conduct to tailor processes to optimally support behavioral clinical trials.

-Biostatistics Program: MICHR’s Biostatistics Program offers consultation, collaboration, and mentoring throughout the lifecycle of a study.
-Services include study implementation, and abstract and manuscript development.
-MICHR’s faculty and staff biostatisticians provide expertise in randomization scheme development and implementation, development and implementation of statistical analysis plans, data quality assessment, and database review.
-Biostatisticans will serve as study co-investigators, team statisticians, or statistical analysts. operational as study co-investigators, team statisticians, or statistical analysts.
+Biostatistics Program: MICHR’s Biostatistics Program offers post-award consultation, collaboration, and mentoring throughout the lifecycle of a study.
+Services include study implementation, abstract development, and manuscript development.
+MICHR’s biostatisticians provide expertise in randomization scheme development and implementation, development and implementation of statistical analysis plans (SAP), data quality assessment, and database review.
+Biostatisticians will serve as study co-investigators, study statisticians, data safety monitoring board (DSMB) independent statisticians, or statistical analysts.

 Community Engagement Program: MICHR’s Community Engagement (CE) program fosters community-academic partnerships and community-engaged research (CEnR).
-CE develops, demonstrates, and disseminates strategies promoting translational science and the science of CEnR, and enhances the ability of community-academic partnerships to address community health priori-es equitably across the state of Michigan.
-CE provides consultation, education, and funding to support research projects in community-engaged settings.
-CE services and funding are available to a broad base of partners, including academics, community members, health providers, and others engaged in collaborative research efforts to improve community and population health.
-MICHR also maintains strong and active relationships with community partners and organizations state-wide that work together to foster university-community research partnerships and facilitate specific CEnR projects.
+CE develops, demonstrates, and disseminates strategies promoting translational science and the science of CEnR, and enhances the ability of community-academic partnerships to address community health priorities equitably across the state of Michigan.
+CE provides various services to support both community and academic partners, including consultation, education, and funding to support research projects in community-engaged settings.
+CE services are available to a broad base of partners, including academics, community members, health providers, and others engaged in collaborative research efforts to improve community and population health.
+MICHR also maintains strong and active relationships with community partners and organizations statewide that work together to foster university-community research partnerships and facilitate specific CEnR projects.

 Interdisciplinary Research and Team Science Program: MICHR’s Interdisciplinary Research and Team Science Program offers a variety of services to support teams in coordinating and advancing research ideas, securing funding, and elevating team functioning.
-MICHR offers engaging, facilitated Research Jams to help cross-disciplinary teams surface and prioritize shared research ideas, develop pilot projects, identify audiences and value propositions, and respond to funding opportunity announcements.
-For teams pursuing large-scale grants, MICHR provides strategic and personalized advice, proposal management, numerous resources and tailored templates, and grant editing.
+MICHR offers various types of engaging, facilitated Research Jams to help cross-disciplinary teams surface and prioritize shared research ideas; develop pilot projects; identify audiences and value propositions; define their purpose and guiding principles; and respond to funding opportunity announcements.
+A facilitated Collaboration Planning session can help teams think through their approach to collaboration while a guided Systems Mapping workshop can help teams build a shared understanding of a system and leverage points for change.
+MICHR also has several “do-it-yourself” resources for teams looking to build effective structures or run productive meetings.
+For teams pursuing large-scale grants, MICHR provides collaborative team visioning sessions, strategic and personalized consultations, and proposal management resources, timelines, checklists, and tailored templates.

 MICHR IND/IDE Investigator Assistance Program: The MICHR IND/IDE Investigator Assistance Program (MIAP) provides comprehensive regulatory support, guidance, and education services to investigators involved in Food and Drug Administration (FDA) regulated clinical research.
 MIAP’s primary focus is providing regulatory assistance to sponsor investigators of drugs, biologics, and medical devices.
 This includes Investigational New Drug (IND) and Investigational Device Exemption (IDE) services such as: regulatory needs assessments; exemption rationale development; assistance with FDA meeting preparation; assistance with IND and IDE application submissions, including protocol and informed consent development; assistance with regulatory compliance, document preparation, and FDA contact and correspondence; sponsor-investigator training; and ongoing study assistance, including safety reporting, FDA annual report preparation, protocol amendments, and IND/IDE closeout.

-Patient Partners Program: The goal of the Patient Partners Program is to reimagine the role of individuals with lived experience in health research, and build the capacity of individual pa-ents, family members, caregivers, and researchers to create authentic research partnerships.
+Patient Partners Program: The goal of the Patient Partners Program is to reimagine the role of individuals with lived experience in health research, and build the capacity of individual patients, family members, caregivers, and researchers to create authentic research partnerships.
 To achieve this vision, the Patient Partners Program is working with patients to co-design a Patient Partners Academy curriculum.
-This academy will train faculty and pa-ent partners in strategies that optimally engage pa-ents in research, with the goal of increasing pa-ent leadership in clinical and translational research to ultimately impact health.
+This academy will train faculty and patient partners in strategies that optimally engage patients in research, with the goal of increasing patient leadership in clinical and translational research to ultimately impact health.
 Patients will learn how to engage in the co-creation of study design, grant applications, study conduct, and dissemination.
-The Patient Partners Academy will also prepare pa-ents to serve as grant reviewers on study sections and mentors on career development awards.
+The Patient Partners Academy will also prepare patients to serve as grant reviewers on study sections and mentors on career development awards.

 Participant Recruitment Program: MICHR’s Participant Recruitment (PR) Program provides a variety of services for research teams in need of support to recruit, enroll, and retain participants.
 PR offers consultations to assist with recruitment analysis and strategic planning, development of robust recruitment plans and timelines, and cost estimation.
 PR also offers assistance with the creation of professional quality marketing and advertising materials and with paid targeted social media advertising and community outreach.
-PR maintains the engaged volunteer registry, UMHealthResearch, which provides research teams with a database of >92,000 individuals interested in research participation and a portal through which they can advertise their studies.
-The tool recommends studies to participants based on topics of interest, medical condi-ons, and participants’ responses to health profile questions.
+PR maintains the engaged volunteer registry, UMHealthResearch, a database where researchers can advertise their studies and be matched to >104,000 individuals interested in research participation.
+The tool recommends studies to participants based on topics of interest, medical conditions, and participants’ responses to health profile questions.

-Research Development Core: MICHR’s Research Development Core (RDC) offers no-cost consultation and grant editing services to investigators during all stages of research ideation and proposal development.
-During consultations, the RDC team advises on hypotheses, specific aims, study design, biostatistics, future research directions, and grantsmanship; matches research ideas with funding sources; and suggests potential collaborators and mentors.
-RDC’s grant editors review proposals and provide edits and comments to strengthen clarity, flow, and grammar.
+Research Development Core: MICHR’s Research Development Core (RDC) offers no-cost consultation to investigators during all stages of research ideation and proposal development.
+During consultations, the RDC team advises on hypotheses, specific aims, study design, biostatistics, future research directions, and resubmission strategy; matches research ideas with funding sources; and suggests potential collaborators and mentors.
+The RDC team has significant experience consulting on various types of proposals, from pilots to large-scale grants, and can meet iteratively with investigators as their research ideas and proposals take shape.

 Translational Innovation Program: Through a blend of human-centered design, meaningful experimentation, and systems thinking, MICHR’s Translational Innovation Program (TIP) actively catalyzes diverse projects that bring together multiple stakeholders, including researchers, community members, technologists, and domain experts.
 Through services that range from one-off consultations to in-depth partnerships, TIP has helped research teams co-create human centered service designs, patient- and community-centered health services, easy-to-use digital products for health interventions, and systems that promote connection and collaboration.